mr-c/blog/week-of-20151019-update.rst

 - Work with Hervé Ménager to organize a CWL related workshop/codefest in Paris during the Spring.
 - Start the sustainability review.
-- Start an ontological comparision between the semantics of CWL tool and workflow descriptions and `the other known efforts
+- Start an ontological comparison between the semantics of CWL tool and workflow descriptions and `the other known efforts
   <https://github.com/common-workflow-language/common-workflow-language/wiki/Existing-Workflow-systems>`_.
 - Follow up on Code of Conduct